Kazaz-Or/100DaysOfCode-Python/README.md

 [100 Days of Code - The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code).

-# What's in the repo:
+# What's in this repo:

 ## 👨🏻‍🎓 Beginner
 - [Day 2](https://github.com/Kazaz-Or/100DaysOfCode-Python/tree/develop/Day02-TipCalculator) Understanding Data Types and How to Manipulate Strings